apache/cordova-cli/README.md

 **WARNING**: If you run tests and don't have any sub-directories under `./lib`, be prepared to see some failing tests as then this project will start cloning any necessary Cordova libraries (which may take a while).

-Also note that the the `spec/helper.js` file contains all of the mocks/stubs that we override for testing purposes.

 ## Managing Plugins